401-midterms-kramer/beam-me-up/README.md

 # Beam-me-up
-## A project for hacky heroku replacement
+## A project for heroku replacement
-### WARNING: This project was made for a school project and is considered extrmely insecure by its authors see below for details[^1]
+### WARNING: This was made for a school project and is considered extremely insecure by its authors, see below for details[^1]

 ### Requirements
   - AWS account